1ma/uuid/README.md

 Since it is exactly the same as Version 5 but relies on an even weaker hashing algorithm I do not see the point of adding it.

+### Why does `1ma/uuid` specifically require a 64 bit build of PHP?

+Because a few sections of the `Version1Generator` and `CombGenerator` code rely on integers being 64 bit wide (in particular, the result of casting the output of `microtime(true)` to an integer may fill up to 56 bits at the time of writing).

+If your PHP binary was built for a 32 bit architecture but don't intend to use neither of these time-based generators you can still use this library, but will need to install it passing the `--ignore-platform-reqs` flag to composer.

 ### Can I write my own generators?